 Of the locally available species of ringal also called as dwarf bamboo, Chimonobambusa jaunsarensis is widely preferred by the weavers (rudiyas) for making articles due to its durability, quality and availability.
 Himalayacalamus falconeri is also used for its flexible and smooth nature however, Drepanostachyum Falcatum (Golu or Garh or Garila ringal), though easily available is not used by the weavers due to the rough texture of the bark and lack of durability.
 Thamnocalamus Spathiflorus (Dev ringal) is valued for its elastic nature, natural yellowish colour and erectness and used to make puja thalis, roofs and coverings for their grass houses, hookah pipes and walking sticks.
 T. jonsarensis (Tham ringal), Arundinaria falcata (Sararu ringal) and Bhatpura are used for making handicraft and agricultural items.

 Ringal is preferred over bamboo because it has greater resistance to water and therefore, will survive longer in the snow-capped Himalayan region.
 Generally, ringal is collected between October – November from the forests.
 The barks are lightly peeled and dried in the sun for 3 – 4 days and then cut into 4 -12 parts as per the requirements (weaving or crafting domestic implements).
 The whole ringal is split into small strips with different lengths for warp (lengthwise yarns) and weft (crosswise yarns) as per the product requirement.
-The excess fibre of the ringal splits are removed before the weaving commences.
+The excess fibre of the ringal splits is removed before the weaving commences.

 The thick wide strips are placed to make the base and the thinner strips are weaved by overlapping the base strips.
 The sides are made by adding additional ringal strips till the desired height is achieved.
 The rim is then sandwiched with two thick ringal splits to interlock the border.